jjangsangy/Hotdog/README.md

 # Hotdog Not Hotdog

-Hotdog Not Hotdog app using Tensorflow.js using a pretrained mobilenet model.
+Hotdog Not Hotdog app running in the browser with [tensorflow.js](https://github.com/tensorflow/tfjs) using a pretrained mobilenet model.

 ![hotdog][hotdog]